ronnie247/HeliXplore/paper.md

 Multi-stranded helices are a recurring structural motif in biomolecular systems, most prominently found in DNA and collagen [@watson1953molecular; @ramachandran1954structure].
 They also appear in synthetic polymers and macromolecules [@yashima2009helical].
 Helix properties depend on strand length, strand composition and the environment, which can be modeled using classical Molecular Dynamics (MD).
 However, multi-stranded helices can undergo local and global deformations that directly impact their function.
 MD lacks a tool to systematically quantify deformation across systems and conditions.
 In the past, people have used polysaccharide atom distances [@khatami2021using], collagen cross-sectional triangles [@ravikumar2008region], pitch, or principal axis measures [@zhang2006direct; @koneru2019quantitative].
 Although adequate for the system under investigation, these metrics are not generalizable and miss key local or collective distortions.
 Without local or inter-strand descriptors, comparisons across systems remain largely qualitative.

 We present `HeliXplore`, an open-source Python package for the systematic and quantitative analysis of multi-strand helix deformation.
-Originally inspired by collagen, `HeliXplore` is generalizable to any helical bundle, including single-stranded helices. `HeliXplore` measures how helices deviate from their ideal geometry using user-defined backbone atoms. `HeliXplore` runs calculations in three sections:

-EDIT: Section 1 for intra-strand deformations (rise, radius, twist and windowed deviations) per atom, or group of atoms and per time frame and helical regularity per strand; Section 2 for inter-strand deformations (axial shifts, axis angle deviations, axis distance deviations and centroid distance deviations); and Section 3 for triple-helix deformations, using the area and shape of the cross-sectional triangle.
+Originally inspired by collagen, `HeliXplore` is generalizable to any helical bundle, including single-stranded helices. `HeliXplore` measures how helices deviate from their ideal geometry using user-defined backbone atoms. `HeliXplore` runs calculations in three sections: Section 1 for intra-strand deformations (rise, radius, twist and windowed deviations) per atom, or group of atoms and per time frame and helical regularity per strand; Section 2 for inter-strand deformations (axial shifts, axis angle deviations, axis distance deviations and centroid distance deviations); and Section 3 for triple-helix deformations, using the area and shape of the cross-sectional triangle.

 In practice, one only needs `HeliXplore.py`, the MD trajectory file (in [tinker]{.smallcaps} `.arc` format or the standard [rcsb]{.smallcaps} `.pdb` format) and the number of strands to be able to run the code.
 Users can also input the atom names or atom types (for [tinker]{.smallcaps} `.arc` format) to mark the backbone. `read_tinker_arc()` and `read_traj_pdb()` functions can be replaced to cater to other trajectory file formats. `HeliXplore` checks for the four required Python dependencies (`numpy`, `scipy`, `pandas` and `matplotlib`) before running the main code.
 No other installations are required.
 For a detailed description of the inputs and examples, see the `README` file on GitHub.
 A shorter description is provided with `python HeliXplore.py --help`.

 ## Statement of Need

 `HeliXplore` provides the first open-source, Python-based implementation of a quantitative framework for analyzing poly-helix deformations.
-By resolving intra- and inter-helix deformations, `HeliXplore` enables atomic resolution of structural distortions that have previously eluded MD studies.
+By resolving intra- and inter-strand deformations, `HeliXplore` enables atomic resolution of structural distortions that have previously eluded MD studies.
 More broadly, `HeliXplore` establishes a transferable methodology for analyzing helices, positioning it as a foundational tool for systematic comparisons across systems, conditions and force fields.
 Users of `HeliXplore` are free to modify the code and underlying mathematical formulations to adapt to their specific research needs.

 # Mathematics